pulp/pulpproject.org/privacy.md

 ## Pulp Community Matrix

-We centralize all Pulp community synchronous communication in Matrix.
+We conduct all Pulp community synchronous communication via Matrix.
 We also have Libera.Chat IRC bridges from our Matrix room.
 If you use Libera.Chat IRC, you will need to register your IRC nick to be able to post messages in our channels or to direct message individuals.
 For more information see, [Matrix's privacy policy](https://matrix.org/legal/privacy-notice) and the [libera.chat's privacy policy](https://libera.chat/privacy/).

 ## Third party links